 The occurrence of male Breast Cancer varies throughout the world.
-In the United Kingdom it counts for less than of all Breast Cancers but in North America there seems to be an increasing incidence especially amongst black males, with about a thousand cases being diagnosed per year.
+In North America there seems to be an increasing incidence especially amongst black males, with about a thousand cases being diagnosed per year.
 It is most commonly found in men over sixty.
 We don’t know how common it is in South Africa but we think between 1-3% of all breast cancers happen in men.

 How common is Breast Cancer in men?